 The email marketing industry is constantly evolving and difficult to keep up with.
 There are so many tips, tricks, and systems to having a successful email fundraising system for your nonprofit — and that can get overwhelming.
 The COVID-19 pandemic forced most industries to dramatically increase their digital presence.
 That’s why building a sustainable email fundraising system right now is a very high ROI decision.

-If you think you need help optimizing your nonprofit’s email fundraising system so you can automate more of your fundraising, feel free to fill out this form and someone from our team will reach out to you.
+If you think you need help optimizing your nonprofit’s email fundraising system so you can automate more of your fundraising, feel free to fill out this form or schedule a call here and someone from our team will reach out to you.